kemanedonfack/aws-serverless-web-application/README.md

 ## STEP 2: Configure DynamoDB and Lambda Functions

+### What's Amazon DynamoDB

+[**Amazon DynamoDB**](https://aws.amazon.com/dynamodb/) is a fully managed **NoSQL database** service provided by Amazon Web Services (AWS).
+It is designed to deliver seamless and scalable performance for applications that require low-latency, consistent, and highly available data storage.

+DynamoDB is a key-value store that allows you to store and retrieve any amount of data with single-digit millisecond latency.
+It offers automatic scaling to handle the throughput needs of your application, ensuring that your database can handle high traffic and unpredictable workloads without any manual intervention.
+This scalability makes DynamoDB suitable for a wide range of use cases, from small-scale applications to large-scale enterprise solutions.

 ### Creating an AWS DynamoDB table for data storage

 Navigate to the DynamoDB service